yiqin/Kimono-iOS-SDK/README.md

 ```

 ### Set Target URL
-Set the target url for the API.
+Sets the target url for the API.
 If successful, it returns the new Kimono object for the API.
 ```Objective-C
 // Set your target url here.
 NSString *targeturl = @"http://www.mywebsite.com/products/3467721";